Allegheny Ophthalmology Associates

 Pittsburgh's Most Reliable, Local Ophthalmologists, located in Natrona Heights, PA

-When the fluid pressure in the eye is abnormally elevated, the pressure may damage the optic nerve or the bundle of fibers carrying messages from the retina to the brain.
-Eye nerve damage causes a deterioration in sight at the edge of the field of vision.
+When the fluid pressure in the eye is abnormally elevated, the pressure may damage the optic nerve or the bundle of fibers carrying messages from the retina to the brain. (opens in a new tab)causes a deterioration in sight at the edge of the field of vision.
 Even though the central vision can remain sharp, the loss of peripheral vision can be debilitating.

 Glaucoma is a slowly progressive disease and can lead to loss of visual function if undetected or untreated.
 Glaucoma can be treated and loss of vision can be prevented.
 Contact our office, located in Natrona Heights, PA, by calling 724-224-4240 or scheduling an appointment online to meet with one of our ophthalmologists at Allegheny Ophthalmology Associates and discuss next steps for Glaucoma.